After-Hours Property Management Answering Service

-iando.ai answers after-hours resident maintenance, odor, access, leak, no-heat, no-cool, and vendor-update calls 24/7 so tenant impact, photos, access notes, owner pressure, and the next vendor step are captured before the thread escalates.
+iando.ai is a property management after-hours answering service that captures resident maintenance, appliance repair, lockout, odor, access, leak, no-heat, no-cool, can-wait, and vendor-update calls so tenant impact, photos, access notes, owner pressure, and the next vendor step are ready before the thread escalates.

 Built for property managers where the first answer has to calm the resident, avoid unsafe promises, preserve proof, and create a believable dispatch-or-callback path.